Criminal Convictions: Tillamook County Circuit Court

-On Sept.
-9, Richard Wesley Stark, 26, was convicted of misdemeanor unlawful possession of a firearm, committed on or about Jan.
-26, 2019.
-Stark was ordered to pay a fine of $1,000.

-On Sept.
-6, Bradley Daniel Hodges admitted to violating probation by failing to complete treatment, using or possessing controlled substances, failing to obey all laws, and failing to report as required.
-Hodges was sentenced to prison for 18 months and post-prison supervision for 12 months.
+On Aug.
+23, Patricia Golden Moss admitted to violating probation by failing to report and abide by the directions of a supervising officer, consuming or possessing alcohol, failing to undergo a substance-abuse evaluation, and failing to answer questions of a supervising officer.
+Moss was sentenced to jail for 90 days and probation was revoked probation.

+On Aug.
+26, Steven Allen Westerlund was convicted of violating a wildlife law, committed on or about June 17, 2019.
+Westerlund was sentenced to bench probation for 36 months, Westerlund’s fishing license was suspended for 36 months, and Westerlund was ordered to pay fines and fees of $1,132.

-On Sept.
-6, Kenneth Robert Wirth, 27, was convicted of felony unauthorized use of a vehicle, committed on or between May 14 and May 18, 2019.
-Wirth was sentenced to bench probation for 24 months and suspended driver’s license for one year.
-Wirth also was convicted of misdemeanor second-degree criminal mischief, committed on or between May 14 and May 18, 2019.
-Wirth was sentenced to jail for 120 days.
+On Aug.
+26, Raymond Thomas Westerlund was convicted of misdemeanor violation of a wildlife law, committed on or about June 17, 2019.
+Westerlund was sentenced to bench probation for 36 months, Westerlund’s fishing license was suspended for 36 months, and Westerlund was ordered to pay fines and fees of $693.

+On Aug.
+26, Sandra Lynn Bennett was convicted of misdemeanor second-degree trespassing, committed on or about May 17, 2019.
+Bennett was sentenced to bench probation for 18 months.

+On Aug.
+27, Daniella Angelina Bofill was convicted of violating a court stalking protective order, committed on or about July 1, 2018.

+On Aug.
+28, Christopher Joseph Stritmator admitted to violating probation by using or possessing controlled substances.
+Stritmator was sentenced to jail for six months and probation was revoked.

-On Sept.
-4, Nicholas Gefre, 30, was convicted of felony second-degree burglary, committed on or about Oct.
-28, 2018.
-Gefre was sentenced to jail for 10 days, supervised probation for 24 months and restitution of $197.
+On Aug.
+29, Colby William Polifka was convicted of felony unlawful possession of heroin, committed on or about Aug.
+12, 2019.
+Polifka was sentenced to jail for 10 days and supervised probation for 18 months.

-On Sept.
-3, Danny Carlton Smith, 37, was convicted of misdemeanor third-degree theft, committed on or about March 13, 2019.
-Smith was sentenced to jail equal to time served and restitution of $249.94.
+On Aug.
+30, Michael Guy Dorsey was convicted of misdemeanor driving under the influence of intoxicants, committed on or about March 31, 2019.
+Dorsey was sentenced to jail for two days, Dorsey’s driver’s license was suspended for one year, and Dorsey was ordered to pay fines and fees of $2,255.

 (0) comments